HidekiKawahara/FVN/README.md

 ### Audio Toolbox and AppDesigner are awsome (06/Jan./2020)

 I will migrate to this environment.
 Time saving.
 Please check the new directory "audioToolbox."
-An real-time and interactive acoustic impulse measurement tool is available (rtFVNRespToolPinkEx).
+A real-time and interactive acoustic impulse measurement tool is available (rtFVNRespToolPinkEx).
 It has the following GUI.
 Check reference documents.

 ![GUI image](rtFVNtoolGUI.jpg)